 Our form of love!

-Our founder was inspired to find a solution rooted in compassion when she saw her friends suffering the side-effects of high pressure living.
+Our founder was inspired to find a solution rooted in compassion when she saw her friends suffering the side-effects of high-pressure living.
 Seeing the impact of modern careers and urban lifestyles was particularly affecting family and friends.
-This was evident in their outward appearance – specially on their skin.
-In turn, this affected their self confidence and so begun a cycle of reinforced negativity.
+This was evident in their outward appearance –, especially on their skin.
+In turn, this affected their self-confidence and so begun a cycle of reinforced negativity.